 Date written: April 2020 (HCC Model Policy)

-Date adopted/reviewed: November 2021
+Date adopted/reviewed: February 2025

-Review schedule: Triennially
+Review schedule: One year (usually three)

 Policy Area: Personnel

-Aims and Ethos
+1. Aims and Ethos

-At All Saints CE Primary School & Nursery it is our aim to raise standards by promoting a school ethos that is underpinned by core Christian values.
-Our Christian values support all areas of learning and can contribute to pupils' motivation to learn.
-It is recognised that this will be most successful when the values and attitudes promoted by the staff provide a model of behaviour for the children.
-All our policies and decision making are formed through the lenses of these Christian values to ensure that our school lives them out in all aspects of its collective life.
+At All Saints CE Primary School & Nursery we aim to raise standards by promoting a school ethos underpinned by core Christian values.
+Our Christian values support all areas of learning and contribute to pupils' motivation to learn.
+It is recognised this will be most successful when the values and attitudes promoted by the staff provide a model of behaviour for the children.
+All our policies and decision making are formed through the lenses of these Christian values to ensure our school lives them out in all aspects of its collective life.
 This policy sets out how we will deal with any concerns or complaints you might have about the school.

-Who can make a complaint?
+2. Who can make a complaint?

-This complaints process is not limited only to parents or carers of children that are registered on roll at the School.
+This complaints process is not limited only to parents or carers of children that are registered on roll at the school.
 Other people, including members of the public, may make a complaint to our School, provided that the complaint relates to the provision of facilities or services that we provide.
 Any issues for which a separate statutory process applies (such as appeals regarding exclusions or admissions) do not fall within the scope of this process.
-The School will confirm to you upon receipt whether or not your complaint falls under this policy and procedure and what will happen next if it does.
-For issues that fall outside of this policy and procedure, the School will confirm the correct process that applies instead.
+The school will confirm to you upon receipt whether or not your complaint falls under this policy and procedure and what will happen next if it does.
+For issues that fall outside of this policy and procedure, the school will confirm the correct process that applies instead.

-The difference between a concern and a complaint
+3. The difference between a concern and a complaint